 Potential Use Cases in Hospitality

-andother content are constantly updated by hotels as they refurbish, rebrand or open new facilities.
+Because hotels and their distributors are challenged to keep descriptive content up-to-date.
+As they, refurbish, rebrand or open new facilities, text descriptions, photos, videos, and other content are constantly updated by them.
 A blockchain could provide a unified location where all hotels could register and/or store their rich content.

 The idea of using blockchain for payment is very natural.
-Blockchain was initially introduced within the financial world with Bitcoin.
+Blockchain was initially introduced as Bitcoin within the financial.
 Other blockchains are gaining traction among banks for international currency settlement.
 Payments are an important aspect of travel distribution as well and certain kinds of transactions may lend themselves to blockchain solutions.

 Travelers often reserve a hotel stay, an airline flight and ground transportation in a single transaction.
 Smart contracts could handle payments and commissions to each and could also enable coordination during the trip.
 For example, if the traveler does not check-in for the flight, the hotel and rental car supplier could know that and take appropriate action, such as releasing inventory for sale to someone else.

 Blockchain technology could rapidly increase the pace of innovation in travel technology, through the use of open APIs.
 A new application would no longer need to separately contract with dozens to hundreds of companies, each with their own private databases of availability, rates, tours, content, etc., just to assess the feasibility and potential demand for the new service.
 By lowering the barriers to entry in this way, new services can come to the market faster than today